2027 수특 영어독해연습 6강 빈칸 넣기

 Exercise 7 곤충의 정교한 행동과 기억

-While insects are usually depicted as displaying genetically fixed, stereotyped behaviors, recent research has shown that they can have quite elaborate conducts, indicating a high degree of learning capacity and flexibility, displaying attentional capacities, navigational skills, and a ____ spatial memory.
+While insects are usually depicted as displaying genetically fixed, stereotyped behaviors, recent research has shown that they can have quite elaborate conducts, ____ a high degree of learning capacity and flexibility, displaying attentional capacities, navigational skills, and a good spatial memory.

-They ____ remember the quality of the supplies provided to each nest and the time when these were delivered in order to visit them again timely.
+____ apparently remember the quality of the supplies provided to each nest and the time when these were delivered in order to visit them again timely.

-This kind of memory (remembering the three wh's: what, where, and when something happened) was traditionally considered to be exclusive to higher vertebrates and is supposed to be a fundamental precursor of planning abilities and for ____ development of a complex representation of the world.
+This kind of memory (remembering the ____ wh's: what, where, and when something happened) was traditionally considered to be exclusive to higher vertebrates and is supposed to be a fundamental precursor of planning abilities and for the development of a complex representation of the world.

-In humans, this capacity has been termed episodic memory, but it critically differs from its nonhuman counterparts in being a form of explicit memory; that is, it can be verbally communicated to others ____ when you tell your friend what happened last night at someone else's party).
+In humans, this capacity has been termed episodic memory, but it critically differs from its nonhuman counterparts in being ____ form of explicit memory; that is, it can be verbally communicated to others (like when you tell your friend what happened last night at someone else's party).

 Exercise 8 인구 고령화가 스포츠에 미치는 영향

-It ____ mean showing top sports during the day or much earlier in the evening, with far less television coverage on Fridays and Saturdays when older viewers prefer to visit friends, go to restaurants or spend time at the local pub or club.
+It may mean showing top sports during the day or much ____ in the evening, with far less television coverage on Fridays and Saturdays when older viewers prefer to visit friends, go to restaurants or spend time at the local pub or club.

 Exercise 9 학습된 포만감